 I try not to think of myself as an alcoholic.

 I don’t really mind telling other people that I am an alcoholic – it gets the point across – but, strangely, I don’t like to use the word in my own head.
-I can feel myself mentally veering away from the term.
+I can feel myself mentally veering away from it.

 To be an alcoholic is to have a problem forever.
 It is a life sentence.